Vladimir Bogoyavlensky: Metropolitan of Kiev and Galich

-Metropolitan Vladimir was glorified (canonized) as a saint by the Russian Orthodox Church on October 4, 1998.
+Metropolitan Vladimir was glorified (canonized) as a saint by the Russian Orthodox Church in 1992.
 His feast day is celebrated on January 25, the date of his martyrdom.
 The Russian Orthodox Church follows the traditional Julian Calendar in determining feast day; currently, January 25 falls on February 7 of the modern Gregorian Calendar.
 He was the first bishop to suffer as a New Martyr under the Soviets.